FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Numerical experiments

-Inspired by the strong and weak orders of convergence for numerical integration schemes \eqref{eq:strong}, \eqref{eq:weak}, we evaluated performance using two custom-designed metrics: Averaged Maximum Difference (AMD) and Maximum Averaged Difference (MAD), defined as
+Inspired by the strong and weak orders of convergence for numerical integration schemes \eqref{eq:strong}, \eqref{eq:weak}, we designed the following two metrics to evaluate the performance of FMint-SDE.
+The Averaged Maximum Difference (AMD) and the Maximum Averaged Difference (MAD) are defined, respectively, as